michgz/nrf52-i2c-sensor/README.md

 sensor that's being used - just swap out the "src/sensor.c" file and everything else should work the same.

 The "scripts" directory contains example code for the host end, using Python and the [Bleak](https://pypi.org/project/bleak/) library.

+## How to build

+'''
+cd src/custom_board/s112/armgcc/Makefile
+make all
+'''